richtastic/ff/src/3DR/wiki/app.md

 APP TODO:
 - dense alg:
-	- smaller cells are better for accuracy
+	- smaller cells are better:
+		-for accuracy
 	- larger cells are bette:
 		- connect space
 		- discard mismatching seeds

-	- TRY larger image resolutions with larger cells
-	- dense use CELLS as quadspace
+	-
 	- some SAD scores have to be horrible ???

-- fix lm minimization F error
+	- does dense use SAD scores at different scales? eg: 1,2,4 ?

 - corner feature size should be based on something ...

 - TRIPLE ALGORITHM